 Diffused pond aerators entrain the water in your pond and we offer a range of diffused pond aerators offering both tube or disc style diffuser membranes.
 Tube style diffuser membranes entrain water from 360° around the tube, allowing them to reach deeper water, whilst the height of the diffuser base prevents them from disturbing the bottom of the pond.
 Disc style diffuser membranes entrain water from the top of the membrane up through the water column of the pond.

-It all has to do with the mixing and blending of the water column in your pond.
-Thermal stratification occurs in most ponds during the summer.
-This is the layering of warmer, oxygen rich water near the surface of the pond, on top of cooler, oxygen deprived water towards the bottom.
+It’s all about mixing and blending of the water column in your pond as thermal stratification occurs in most ponds during the summer.
+Thermal stratification is the layering of warmer, oxygen rich water near the surface of the pond, on top of cooler, oxygen deprived water towards the bottom.
 The transition between these layers is called the thermocline.
 The differences in water density at the thermocline prevents the water from mixing causing aeration problems.

 By aerating and circulating from the pond bottom up, the toxic gasses previously trapped under the thermocline can escape, thereby providing a balanced habitat for aquatic life.
 The aeration also creates aerobic conditions near the pond bottom where microbial processes can naturally break down nutrients, which would otherwise be used in the production of noxious aquatic weeds and algae.